How to Keep Bears Away

 Forth, regularly disinfecting garbage areas and double bagging and storing in airtight containers can help prevent bears from being lured to these areas.
 Cleaning up grills after each use and keeping all pet food and bird feeders put away is also beneficial.

-Fifth, using loud deterrents in the landscape, such as boat horns, gunshots, and barking dogs, can frighten off bears.
+Fifth, using loud deterrents in the landscape, such as bear horns, gunshots, and barking dogs, can frighten off bears.
 With these strategies in place, your home, camp, or other places can stay bear-free!
 In some cases, using chili pepper spray on plants may help, acting like bear spray in the natural world.
 However, this approach might not work as a long-term solution, similar to how a vehicle can lose its effectiveness without proper upkeep.
 They can lose fear of the deterrent with time, much like campers can become less mindful of an animal's presence with repeat visits.

 Sixth, when camping, it's important to act as if you're a visitor in the home of a wild animal.
 Keep your food and garbage stored away from your campsite, much like you would valuables in a vehicle, and hang it at least 100 yards away.
 Avoid hiking alone, make noise, and carry bear pepper spray.
 Having bear spray is not just a good idea, but also a solid protection option, should you encounter a bear.